JadNimer/Macintosh-Classic/README.md

 # Macintosh-Classic

 My favorite classic computer is the Macintosh Classic, the first Macintosh to sell for less than **$1,000 US dollars**.
 It was manufactured from **October 1990 to September 1992**, and was of very high quality.
 It is my favourite only second to my current computer, the MacBook Pro.
+This computer was the best of its time, with amazing quality and excellent price.

 # The Specs Compared